Bellow Seal Globe Valve vs Globe Valve: What’s the Difference?

 The choice between a bellow seal globe valve and a conventional globe valve depends on your operational needs.

-However, for general-purpose applications with less demanding conditions, a conventional globe valve offers a cost-effective and reliable solution.
+For general-purpose applications with less demanding conditions, a conventional globe valve offers a cost-effective and reliable solution.

 Evaluate your system’s requirements to select the right valve for optimal performance and safety.